gamy004/web-development-workshop/docs/FRONTEND_WORKSHOP.md

 ## Title Changes

-- Modify the `TitleLocation` component so that it shows the current page location
+- Modify the `TitleLocation` component so that it shows the current page location in the card
-- Modify the title data to a computed property
+- Modify the `location` data to a computed property
-- Modify the title class style to have fontweight `bold`
+- Modify the card's title style to have font weight `bold`
 - Hint: you can get page location via route object.
 You can check route object properties from [here](https://v3.router.vuejs.org/api/#router-forward)

 ## Add a new page: about